Mari-W/ktor-vue-starter/README.md

 - Yarn

 ### More
-A more complex example with Vue & Typescript and IR compiler type sharing between Ktor und Vue see https://github.com/Mari-W/ktor-vue-ir-typesharing
+F0r a more complex example with Vue & Typescript and IR compiler type sharing between Ktor und Vue see https://github.com/Mari-W/ktor-vue-ir-typesharing